unahouExosite/docs/portals/README.md

 `GET /api/portals/v1/users/_this/token`

-Get a portals user token.
-This token can be used for logging into a domain or making API calls.
+Get a Portals user token.
+This token can be used to log into a domain or call APIs.

-* If the OpenID user is a new user for the domain, will create the account and portal, then grant a token from Exosite.
+* If the OpenID user is a new user to the domain, the account and Portal will be created, then a token from Exosite will be granted.

-* If the OpenID user is an existing user for the domain, then grant a token from Exosite.
+* If the OpenID user is an existing user to the domain, a token from Exosite will be granted.

-* A new account will only be created, if settings are as followed:
+* A new account will only be created if settings are as follows:
-    * Moderate New User Signup is set to **OFF** from admin/moderate page.
+    * Moderate New User Signup under /admin/moderate is set to **OFF**.
-    * Set a default plan for **Automatically create a portal for any user who signs up from another domain** from admin/configuration page.
+    * Set a default plan for **Automatically create a Portal for any user who signs up from another domain**  under /admin/configuration.
 ![Find Default Portal Setting](images/find_default_portal_setting.png)

-* The token expires in 30 days once its generated.
+* The token expires in 30 days once it's generated.

 ##### Permissions